jlecomte/ascom-telescope-cover/README.md

 **Note:** The output may be more verbose than the above.
 As long as it says `Types registered successfully`, you are good to go!

+**Note:** During registration, you will see a warning that the assembly is unsigned.
+This is normal as I did not bother going through the pain of signing the assembly, so you will just have to trust that you are registering the DLL that I built and uploaded to GitHub.
+And if you don't trust me / GitHub, you can build the DLL yourself using Visual Studio.

 **Note:** Once the driver has been installed, make sure you do _not_ delete or move the `ASCOM.DarkSkyGeek.TelescopeCover.dll` file, or things will not work! (if you do move it, you will need to register it again in its new location)

 **Step 4:** Start (or restart, if it was already running) N.I.N.A. (or whatever application you use to control your equipment).